Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 /home
 ```

 When no argument is provided by the user, it defaults to taking the user to their home directory.
-This output is not an error but a feature designed to quickly get back to the home directory.
+It is a feature designed to quickly get back to the home directory.
+The output is not an error.

 &nbsp;